 Europe’s Push for Digital Sovereignty: Opportunities and Challenges Ahead

 Last month’s summit in Berlin on “European Digital Sovereignty” gathered +900 policymakers, industry leaders, investors and researchers from the 27 EU Member States.
 Initiated by France and Germany, measures were presented aimed at fostering innovative solutions and infrastructures while reducing technological dependencies and protecting strategic assets.
-The summit served as a ...
+The summit served as ...

 #MacroFriday: The last mile in Euro Area services inflation

 The inflation crisis in the Euro Area is over, but the real story is how stubborn services price inflation has become.
 On Tuesday, Eurostat published its flash estimate for euro area inflation in November, which came in at 2.2% year-on-year, up slightly from 2.1% in October.
 The HICP inflation estimate for Belgium stood at 2.6%.
-While inflation remains above the ECB’s target, i ...
+While inflation remains above the ECB’s target, ...

 What We Get Wrong About Data Centers - and How to Fix It